-Electrocube maintains an extensive line of more than 400 precision UL-recognized and ULC-approved RC Networks.
+Electrocube carries an extensive line of more than 400 precision UL-recognized and ULc-approved RC Networks.
 Also known as resistors, resistor-capacitors, or RC filters, Electrocube’s RC Networks are designed to prevent or substantially minimize the occurrence of arcing and noise generations in relay and switch contacts.

 To store surge voltages and current energy and afford protection against inductively induced potentials, RC Networks are:

 - Made from dielectric material providing a high degree of voltage withstand strength